csfeeser/ansible_essentials/friday_challenge.md

 #### Option 3

 1. The GitHub repo [https://github.com/csfeeser/mycode2](https://github.com/csfeeser/mycode2) has three files in it named `moveme1.txt`, `moveme2.txt`, and `moveme3.txt`.
-All three files need placed in the `/tmp` directories of all `planetexpress` hosts.
+Clone this repo and its contents to the `/tmp` directories of all `planetexpress` hosts.

+0. Consider using the [ansible.builtin.git](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html) module for this one!